DeadmanXXXII/Poison/README.md

 ### dangerous_bomb.zip

-This is an output if the above script with parameters 2GBs and 20 Layers.
+This is an output of the above script with parameters 2GBs and 20 Layers.

 ![Usage](https://raw.githubusercontent.com/DeadmanXXXII/Poison/main/Screenshot_20250624-223040.png)